mongodb/leafygreen-ui/packages/hooks/README.md

 **Default:** `true`

-Determines whether or not the hook should run, defaults to true.
+Determines whether the event handler is attached or not.

 ## useViewportSize